aschamarthi/wa-cr-warp/README.md

 - **Entropy wave** — MP5 in smooth regions, WENO-Z (or MP5 or MUSCL) near shocks; rank-1 correction from WA-CR
 - **Vortical waves** — central (η = 0.5) to preserve turbulent structures

+- For more details see Ref.
+2 and 3.

 ## Installation

 ```bash